How Do I Qualify for a Free Government Cell Phone?

 - Food Distribution Program on Indian Reservations (FDPIR)

 Please remember: every state has their own state-specific assistance programs.
 You may qualify if you participate in one of these.
-If you do not see the program you participate in above, please check with your state.
+If you do not see the program you participate in above, for example those who receive disability, please check with your state.
 You may still qualify by participating in a state or government assistance program.

 If you do not qualify for Lifeline by participating in a state or government assistance program, then you may qualify if you have low income (see below).

 2. Qualify for Lifeline by Having a Low Total Household Income

 Although it is a little easier to qualify for Lifeline by participating in a government assistance program, you may still qualify for a free government cell phone and service if you have a low total household income.
 Don’t worry, it is still fast and easy to qualify.

 All you have to do is prove that your total household income is at or below your state’s Federal Poverty Guidelines (see the income qualifications below).
 Please understand that total household income includes all of your household size (including dependents).
 It also includes you and your dependents’ income (taxable and non-taxable), such as: salary, wages, interest, spousal and child support, dividends, allowances, grants, gifts, social security, pensions, rental income, inheritances, lottery winnings, and all other income.

 Student aid, allowances, military housing, and small cash jobs are not included in the total household income.